 Tradition, with its encumbering rituals, chauvinism, and tribal identity, presents the same threat to African modernization that it posed to colonialism.
 I often wonder why we have not put our traditions in museums and folklore centres, as have other nations travelling to Europe, America and Asia.
 I have chad occasions to observe that other peoples once had some of the same rituals, masquerades, and belief systems that we Africans consider unique to our own traditions today.
-The difference is that they have put the relics of their traditions in museums, preferring to come to their rendezvous with modernity with as little baggage as possible, whereas we always come to the table burdened with our traditions-approaching things as Africans, not as individuals.36
+The difference is that they have put the relics of their traditions in museums, preferring to come to their rendezvous with modernity with as little baggage as possible, whereas we table burdened with always come the our traditions-approaching things as Africans, not as individuals.36 defense is anchored on the understanding of culture as value systems which are dear to a particular set of people.
+Their argument has revolved around those cultural values of Africans that ought to be preserved in the race to development.
+For wiredu, the culture puzzle in African development can be resolved through a process of cultural cross-breeding that is, of analyzing, identifying and separating the backward aspects of African culture from those that are worth preserving.37 in other words, cultural negatives like superstition and authoritarianism must be rejected for positive ones like the humanistic orientation of traditional ethical thinking and the sense of community.
+Wiredu believes that no culture is self-sufficient and that adopting the positive aspects of other cultures does not amount to betrayal of African cultures: "to borrow from another culture does not necessarily imply a belief in the overall superiority of that culture."38

 More so, the culture question in Africa's development has generated a lot of reactions from African philosophers like Sodipo J.O., Kwame Gyekye, Olusegun Oladipo, Kwasi wiredu and a host of others who have defended the positive role culture can play in development.
+Their